benniekiss/netbird/signal/README.md

       --ssl-dir string              server ssl directory location. *Required only for Let's Encrypt certificates. (default "/var/lib/netbird/")
       --cert-file string            Location of your SSL certificate.
 Can be used when you have an existing certificate and don't want a new certificate be generated automatically.
 If letsencrypt-domain is specified this property has no effect
       --cert-key string             Location of your SSL certificate private key.
 Can be used when you have an existing certificate and don't want a new certificate be generated automatically.
 If letsencrypt-domain is specified this property has no effect
+      --enable-compat-server bool   Enables a second server which listens on port 10000 for compatability with pre-existing clients.
+If port is set to 10000, this setting has no effect.

 Global Flags:
       --log-file string    sets Netbird log path.
 If console is specified the the log will be output to stdout (default "/var/log/netbird/signal.log")